shimeoki/dotfiles/README.md

 - Project: https://ohmyposh.dev
 - Path: root/private_dot_config/oh-my-posh
+- Archived: **yes**

+Although I sometimes use zsh, the configuration probably won't be updated.

 ### pacman

 - Project: https://pacman.archlinux.page
 - Path: root/private_dot_config/pacman
+- Archived: no

 The configurations contains only some of the rules.
 Many changes are made in `/etc` directory on the system, but I can't include this here.